rupurt/duckdb-airport-extension/docs/README.md

 | `location` | `VARCHAR` | This is the location of the Flight server |
 | `descriptor` | `ANY` | This is the descriptor of the flight.
 If it is a `VARCHAR` or `BLOB` it is interpreted as a command, if it is an `ARRAY` or `VARCHAR[]` it is considered a path-based descriptor.  |

 Named Parameters:

 `auth_token` - a `VARCHAR` that is used as a bearer token to present to the server, the header is formatted like `Authorization: Bearer <auth_token>`
+`secret` - a VARCHAR that contains the name of the [DuckDB secret](https://duckdb.org/docs/configuration/secrets_manager.html) to use to supply the value for the `auth_token`.

 ```sql